JuliaMath/Interpolations.jl/README.md

 This package is the continuation of Tim Holy's work on [Grid.jl](https://github.com/timholy/Grid.jl), and specifically the metaprogramming based approach outlined [here](https://github.com/timholy/Grid.jl/pull/38).

-Work is very much in progress.
+Work is very much in progress (at a very varying pace...)